thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 any of the examples/wallet templates (but I'm not Java fluent, so maybe PEBKAC). -@harding -->

-Both Bitcoin Core and BitcoinJ also include a hardcoded list of IP addresses and port numbers to several dozen nodes which were active around the time that particular version of the software was first released.
+Dash Core also include a hardcoded list of IP addresses and port numbers to several dozen nodes which were active around the time that particular version of the software was first released.
 Dash Core will start attempting to connect to these nodes